 HIGH CBD STRAINS

-CBD is known to counter the psychoactive effects of THC.
-So it makes sense that a higher percentage of it compared to THC will give you access to the medical benefits without the high associated with THC-rich strains.
+CBD is known to possibly counter the psychoactive effects of THC.
+So it makes sense that a higher percentage of it compared to THC will give you less of the high associated with THC-rich strains.

 Boasting a healthy CBD:THC ratio of 20:1, this rocker has been making sweet music by providing relief to countless patients suffering from pain, anxiety, epilepsy, multiple sclerosis, and chemotherapy side-effects without necessarily getting them intoxicated.